froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   src="/images/posts/current/galen.gif"
   alt="Animated example of Galen test running on Firefox" %}

-This is what is happening:
+Here is what is happening:

 1. Galen outputs the location of the spec file and the full check command to the terminal,
 2. Galen opens a Firefox window with a fresh profile at the viewport dimensions given by the `--size` flag,